 These cities see less than 10 inches of yearly rainfall, with most of the precipitation occurring in the wet season for the West, which generally occurs in the Winter.
 Otherwise, these areas are sunny, dry, and often quite warm.

 For us, this is too dry, but we can understand if you disagree.
 For this list, we’ve considered any location with a population of 25,000 or more people a “city” and used official precipitation data from NOAA.
-That would only change the list past our #1: Yuma is the driest city in the US regardless of the metric you use, but Las Vegas, Nevada, one of the largest cities on our list, isn’t too far behind!
+That would only change the list past our number one: Yuma is the driest city in the US regardless of the metric you use, but Las Vegas, Nevada, one of the largest cities on our list, isn’t too far behind!
 Here’s our list.

 What are the Top 10 Driest US Cities?